St Magnus Bay: History

 There are numerous prehistoric sites scattered about the margins of the bay.
 On Vementry for example, there are the well-preserved remains of a Neolithic heel-shaped cairn about 10 m in diameter and rising to over 1.5 m in height.
 The Maiden Stack or Frau Stack is a tiny stack off Papa Stour.
 It is so-called because of the tiny house at its top, which said to have been built in the 14th century by Lord Þorvald Þoresson, in order to "preserve" his daughter from men.
 Unfortunately for him, when she left, she was found to be pregnant.
 Brei Holm was a leper colony until the 18th century, although it has been suggested that many of the "lepers" there were suffering from a vitamin deficiency rather than leprosy.

-The white, wood-clad, 33 bedroom St Magnus Bay Hotel was built at Hillswick in 1900 by the North of Scotland, Orkney & Shetland Steam Navigation Co., who operated ferries from mainland Scotland to Orkney and Shetland at the time.
+The white, wood-clad, 33-bedroom St Magnus Bay Hotel was built at Hillswick in 1900 by the North of Scotland, Orkney & Shetland Steam Navigation Company, who operated ferries from mainland Scotland to Orkney and Shetland at the time.
 They made a success of the venture and the village became a resort even though roads had not yet reached there.

 Swarbacks Minn was home to substantial naval operations during the First World War, and was the base for the 10th Cruiser Squadron of armed liners and destroyers that patrolled the northern seas.
 The RMS Oceanic, once the world's largest ship, sailed from here prior to being wrecked off Foula in 1914.
 In the 21st century these sheltered waters are the location of a substantial fish farming industry.

 In 2008 Forewick Holm was declared by its occasional resident Stuart Hill (aka "Captain Calamity") to be the Crown Dependency of Forvik and thus an independently administered jurisdiction from the UK.